Operation Snow White: Aftermath and trial

 Seven of the 11 members of the Guardian's Office pleaded guilty to just a single count of conspiracy to obstruct justice.
 One more pleaded guilty to a similar charge and a ninth pleaded guilty to a misdemeanor.
 The Scientologists were allowed to argue for the suppression of the government's evidence.
 The remaining two Scientologists were in England, pending extradition.

 On December 6, 1979, some five years after Operation Snow White began, it officially came to an end.
 Five of the Scientologists were sentenced to four years in jail, with four of the convicted being taken immediately.
 Mary Sue Hubbard, wife of L. Ron Hubbard, was sentenced to five years.
 Each of the six faced a fine of $10,000.
 The next day the four remaining Scientologists were sentenced.
 Three of the four faced a fine of $10,000 and five years in jail.
 The fourth was fined $1,000 and sent to jail for six months.
 Upon release Mary Sue Hubbard was given five years of probation and community service.
 All of the Scientologists immediately appealed, but the verdicts were confirmed.

 In November 1980, the two remaining Scientologists, Jane Kember and Mo Budlong, were finally convicted on nine counts of aiding and abetting burglary in connection with break-ins at government offices, and were sentenced to six years.

 Kember and Budlong had claimed political asylum in the UK, arguing that they should not be extradited to the US because the burglaries had political objectives.
 Their application against extradition was denied by the British High Court on the grounds that it did not fall within the political offence exception to the Extradition Act 1870; Mr. Justice Griffiths said:

 I am unable to accept that organising burglaries either for the purpose of identifying persons in Government offices hostile to the Scientologists, or for the purpose of gaining an advantage in litigation, or even for the wider purpose of refuting false allegations thus enabling a better image of the Church of Scientology to be projected to the public, comes anywhere near being an offence of a political character within the meaning of the Extradition Act.

-The Applicants did not order these burglaries to take place in order to challenge the political control or Government of the United States; they did so to further the interests of the Church of Scientology and its members, and in particular the interest of Ron L. Hubbard, the founder of Scientology.
+The Applicants did not order these burglaries to take place in order to challenge the political control or Government of the United States; they did so to further the interests of the Church of Scientology and its members, and in particular the interest of L. Ron Hubbard, the founder of Scientology.
 In my view, it would be ridiculous to regard the Applicants as political refugees seeking asylum in this country, and I reject the submission that these were offences of a political character.